PydanticAI runtime authorization

 result = await agent.run(

-"Back up the users table, then show me users who haven't logged in for 90 days",
+"Back up the users table, then show me users who have not logged in for 90 days",

 deps=Deps(db=db, current_user="alice", current_role="dba"),